 New hole for toilet drain.

-Left side framing for skylight.
+Proposed left side framing for skylight.

-Right side framing for skylight.
+Proposed right side framing for skylight.

 Day 10 Friday, April 18, 2025